Yarra Hills Secondary College – an eLearning journey

 Do I need to buy Microsoft Windows or Microsoft Office too?

 No for Windows and no for Microsoft 365.
 When families purchase a new Windows laptop it will be delivered with Microsoft Windows pre-installed.
 The purchase price includes a license to use Microsoft Windows.
-The retail store may attempt to sell families a license for the Microsoft 365 application suite, this is extra software that does attract a cost.
+Retail stores may attempt to sell families a license for the Microsoft 365 application suite, this is extra software that does attract a cost.
 But as the device is intended for BYOD at a Victorian public school, the licensing is covered by our agreement with Microsoft.
 Please see previous FAQ.

 What sort of physical storage/protection is offered at school?